gose/elastic-data-lake/hs300/README.md

 }
 ```

-The `filter` chain in this pipeline was built by following the [Building Logstash Filters](2-process/README.md) guide.
+The `filter` chain in this pipeline was built using the [Logstash Toolkit](https://github.com/gose/logstash-toolkit).

 ### Archive Pipeline